T-Python-Sep-24/UNIT-1-PROJECT/README.md

 # Hotel Management System

 ## Overview
 The Hotel Management System is a Python application designed to facilitate the management of hotel bookings.
-It allows managers to add, edit, and manage hotel listings while providing customers with a user-friendly interface to search, book, and manage their hotel reservations.
+It enables managers to add, edit, and manage hotel listings while providing customers with a user-friendly interface to search, book, and manage their hotel reservations.
 The system utilizes JSON for data persistence, ensuring that hotel information is saved and loaded effectively.

 ## User Stories
 1. **As a Manager**, I want to:
-   - Add new hotels with details such as name, location, rating, price per room, and availability.
+   - Add new hotels with details such as name, location, rating, price per room, availability, and room type.
-   - Edit existing hotel details.
+   - Edit existing hotel details, including updating ratings, prices, availability, and room types.
    - View a list of all available hotels.

 2. **As a Customer**, I want to:
    - View all available hotels.
    - Search for hotels by name or location.
-   - Book a hotel if rooms are available.
+   - Book a hotel if rooms are available, specifying the room type and booking date.
    - Remove a booking if I no longer need it.
    - View my booking history and checkout to receive a receipt.